 The local authority is required to inform the Home Office of:

-This duty should be explained to adults upon presentation to the local authority.
+This duty should be explained to adults who present to the local authority.

-Section 21 of the Care Act 2014 provides that a local authority may not meet the needs for care and support of an adult or carer (and may not perform their duty to prevent the needs for care and support of an adult) to whom section 115 of the Immigration and Asylum Act 1999 (exclusion from benefits) applies and whose needs for care and support have arisen solely:
+The Care Act 2014 states a local authority may not meet the care and support needs of an adult or carer (nor prevent the needs for care and support of an adult) to whom the Immigration and Asylum Act 1999 applies and whose needs for care and support have arisen solely:

 (a) because the adult is destitute,